vish-321/web-scraping/README.md

 It is a form of copying, in which specific data is gathered and copied from the web, typically into a central local database or spreadsheet, for later retrieval or analysis.

 In this project we craped several websites and collected useful data .
-There are seveal libraries in python which can be used  for web scraping such as beautiful soup, lxml and selenium.
+There are seveal libraries in python which can be used  for web scraping such as beautiful soup, pandas and selenium.
 We've used beautiful soups and selenium in this project to scrap different websites.